 PCTEL Connected Solutions designs and manufactures precision antennas.
-PCTEL antennas are deployed primarily in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in equipment and devices for the Industrial Internet of Things ("IIoT").
+Our precision antennas are deployed in small cells, enterprise Wi-Fi access points, fleet management and transit systems, and in equipment and devices for the Industrial Internet of Things (IIoT).
+We offer in-house design, testing, radio integration, and manufacturing capabilities for our antenna customers.
 Revenue growth in these markets is driven by the increased use of wireless communications and increased complexity trends occurring in these markets.
 PCTEL antennas are primarily sold to original equipment manufacturer ("OEM") providers where they are designed into the customer's solution.

 Competition in the antenna markets addressed by Connected Solutions is fragmented.
-Competitors include Amphenol, Comtelco, Laird, Mobile Mark, Pulse, Radiall/Larsen, and Airgain.
+Competitors include Airgain, Amphenol, Laird, Pulse, and Taoglas.
 The Company seeks out product applications that command a premium for product performance and customer service, and avoids commodity markets.